 Example (iii): The taxpayer is engaged in a multistate manufacturing and wholesaling business.
-In connection with that business, the taxpayer maintains special accounts to cover such items as workmen's compensation claims, rain and storm damage, machinery replacement, etc. The moneys in those accounts are invested at interest.
+In connection with that business, the taxpayer maintains special accounts to cover such items as workmen's compensation claims, rain and storm damage, machinery replacement, etc. The moneys-funds in those accounts are invested atearned interest.
 Similarly, the taxpayer temporarily invests funds intended for payment of federal, state and local tax obligations pertaining to the taxpayer's trade or business.
-The interest income is business apportionable income.
+The interest income is business-apportionable income.

 Example (iv): The taxpayer is engaged in a multistate money order and traveler's check business.
 In addition to the fees received in connection with the sale of the money orders and traveler's checks, the taxpayer earns interest income by the investment of the funds pending their redemption.
-The interest income is business apportionable income.
+The interest income is business-apportionable income.

 Example (v): The taxpayer is engaged in a multistate manufacturing and selling business.
-The taxpayer usually has working capital and extra cash totaling \$200,000 which it regularly invests in short-term interest bearing securities.
-The interest income is business-apportionable income.
+The taxpayer usually has working capital and extra cash totaling 200,000 which it regularly invests in short-term interest bearing securities.
+The interest income is business apportionable income.

 Example (vi): In January, the taxpayer sold all of the stock of a subsidiary for \$20,000,000.
 The funds are placed in an interest-bearing account pending a decision by management as to how the funds are to be utilized.
-The interest income is nonbusiness-non-apportionable income.]
+The funds are not pledged for use in the business.
+The interest income for the entire period between the receipt of the funds and their subsequent utilization or distribution to shareholders is nonbusiness non-apportionable income.]

 (4) Dividends.
-Dividends are business apportionable income where the stock with respect to which the dividends was received arose out of or was acquired in the regular course of the taxpayer's trade or business operations or where the acquiring and holding the stock is an integral, functional, or operative component of related to the operation of the taxpayer's trade or businessoperations, or otherwise materially contributes to the production of business-apportionable income of the trade or business operations.
+Dividends are business-apportionable income where the stock with respect to which the dividends was received arose out of or was acquired in the regular course of the taxpayer's trade or business operations or where the acquiring and holding the stock is or was an integral, functional, or operative componentof related to the operation of the taxpayer's trade or business.operations, or otherwisematerially contributes to the production of business-apportionable income of the trade or business.

-[Example (i): The taxpayer operates a multistate chain of stock brokerage houses.
+Example (i): The taxpayer operates a multistate chain of stock brokerage houses.
 During the year, the taxpayer receives dividends on stock that it owns.
 The dividends are business-apportionable income.

 Example (ii): The taxpayer is engaged in a multistate manufacturing and wholesaling business.
 In connection with that business, the taxpayer maintains special accounts to cover such items as workmen's compensation claims, etc. A portion of the moneys in those accounts is invested in interest-bearing bonds.
 The remainder is invested in various common stocks listed on national stock exchanges.
-Both the interest income and any dividends are business apportionable income.
+Both the interest income and any dividends are business-apportionable income.

-Example (iii): The taxpayer and several unrelated corporations own all of the stock of a corporation whose business operations consist solely of acquiring and processing materials for delivery to the corporate owners.
-The taxpayer acquired the stock in order to obtain a source of supply of materials used in its manufacturing business.
+Example (iii): The taxpayer and several unrelated corporations own all of the stock of a corporation whose business operations consists solely of acquiring and processing materials for delivery to the corporate owners.
+The taxpayer acquired the stock in order to obtain a source of supply of materials used in its manufacturing trade or business.
 The dividends are business-apportionable income.